sumit-kumar-singh/GitFundamentals/README.md

 * git remote add origin git@github.com:sumit-kumar-singh/GitFundamentals
 * git push

+Main difference between fetch and pull is, fetch only fetch the updates made in repo but not merge it where as git pull take the latest code from repo and also merge it (git pull = git fetch + git merge).
 ### Creating Branch :
 Step 1 - for creating a new branch run command
 * git branch branch_name